-Please ensure that the iSCSI target to be added is running before attempting to add.
+Ensure that the iSCSI target to be added must be running before attempting to add.

-- i.
-If the target IP address and TCP port number is already known, you can add the target directly.
-Select the Directly connect to target radio button. - ii.
-Specify the IP address of the target. - iii.
+- 1. From the home page, navigate to Storage > iSCSI Initiator > Remote iSCSI Targets. - 2.
+If the target IP address and TCP port number are already known, you can add the target directly.
+Select the Directly connect to target radio button. - 3.
+Specify the IP address of the target. - 4.
 Specify the TCP port.
-The port specified here must be same as provided on the target.
-If default was chosen, it will be 3260. - iv.
-Choose a Chelsio interface to bind the target to. - v.
-Click Discover Target - vi.
-If the target was discovered successfully, it will appear in the Target Details section.
-Select the newly discovered target node and select Login to this target.
+The port specified here must be the same as provided on the target.
+If the default option is selected, then the TCP port is 3260. - 5.
+Choose a Chelsio interface to bind the target.